 - Transfer to a cutting board.
 Let the quesadillas cool a few minutes—they will be easier to cut.
 Cut each tortilla into 8 wedges.
 Serve with salsa, if you wish.

 - Make a point to read tortilla labels.
 Many flour tortillas have a long list of questionable ingredients and there are better choices available in natural food stores.
 No hydrogenated fats, please.
-For gluten-free tortillas, you might have to sample several different brands to find the best one.
+For gluten-free tortillas, sample several different brands to find the best one.